 CAPITAL SPENDING BOOSTED

-MetroPCS said the cost of attracting new customers rose about 8 percent compared with the year-ago quarter as it fought to counter a seasonal slowdown and continued economic pressures on its subscribers.
+MetroPCS said the cost of attracting new customers rose about 8 percent compared with the year-ago quarter as it fought a seasonal slowdown and economic pressure.
+Sprint Nextel complained of higher costs last week.

-Credit Suisse's Chaplin also expressed concern that MetroPCS had raised its capital spending target for 2011.
+Credit Suisse's Chaplin expressed concern that MetroPCS had raised its capital spending target for 2011.

 The company said it now expected capital spending of $900 million to $1 billion for the year, up from its previous budget of $700 million to $900 million announced in May, as heavy use of data services was putting pressure on its wireless network.

 It's a challenge, Chief Executive Roger Linquist told analysts on the conference call.

 The company helped to boost revenue in the last several quarters by selling advanced phones based on Google Inc's

 One large shareholder that recently trimmed its MetroPCS holdings considers MetroPCS is still a very strong long-term investment because of its niche prepaid market and its prospects for growth in high-speed wireless services.

 It's almost like they're in a rip tide momentarily, said a representative for the shareholder who asked not to be named, because the person was not authorized to speak to the press.
 We've got to look at it hard, the person said, but added, We don't think that something fundamentally has changed at the business.